FW de Klerk Foundation

 The FW de Klerk Foundation is a nonpartisan organisation that was established in 1999 by former South African president Frederik Willem de Klerk.

-It promotes activities in "multi-community" countries and seeks to nurture the democracy of South Africa.
-Its foundational principles are based upon those of the South African constitution, multi-party democracy and free-market economics.
-It aims are to support and promote the constitution, promote unity in diversity, support charities that care for disabled and disadvantaged children and provide information on de Klerk's presidency.
+It engages in activities related to "multi-community" countries and aims to support and nurture South Africa's democracy.
+The Foundation's principles are aligned with the South African constitution, multi-party democracy, and free-market economics.
+Its proposed objectives include supporting and promoting the constitution, fostering unity in diversity, aiding charities for disabled and disadvantaged children, and providing information on de Klerk's presidency.

-The Executive Director of the Foundation is Dr Theuns Eloff (as of 1 July 2016).
+Dr Theuns Eloff was the Executive Director of the Foundation from 1 July 2016.
+He was succeeded by the current Chairman, Dave Steward.
 The Foundation was involved in 2006 in the resolution of tensions concerning a directive by the Police Commissioner in the Western Cape Province that English be the sole language medium for police documentation even in primarily non-English speaking areas of the Province.